karussell/lumeo/README.txt

-Lumeo - Implementing Tinkerpop Blueprints API via Lucene
+Lumeo - Implementing Tinkerpop Blueprints API via Lucene (not yet done - see blueprint api tests!)

 Implements a real time cache to avoid commiting after adding a node - see RawLucene.realTimeCache